Star-free language

 Marcel-Paul Schützenberger characterized star-free languages as those with aperiodic syntactic monoids.
-They can also be characterized logically as languages definable in FO[<], the first-order logic over the natural numbers with the less-than relation, as the counter-free languages and as languages definable in linear temporal logic.
+They can also be characterized logically as languages definable in FO[<], the first-order logic over the natural numbers with the less-than relation, as languages accepted by some aperiodic finite-state automaton (known as counter-free languages), and as languages definable in linear temporal logic.

 All star-free languages are in uniform AC0.